 The most common non-surgical treatment options for SSD are CROS and BiCROS hearing aids.
 With both of these options, they are designed to direct essential speech and environmental sounds from the bad ear to the good ear, thus restoring the sensation of bilaterally hearing sounds.

-Both CROS and BiCROS hearing aids are designed to enhance sound awareness, improve speech understanding, and reduce listening effort by restoring sensation of sound hearing with both ears.
+Both CROS (Contralateral Routing of Signal) and BiCROS (Bilateral Contralateral Routing of Signal) hearing aids are designed to enhance sound awareness, improve speech understanding, and reduce listening effort by restoring sensation of sound hearing with both ears.
 Both hearing aids have the programming flexibility to accommodate hearing changes and provide customizable tinnitus relief.

 Starkey provides cutting edge CROS and BiCROS hearing aids